akadouri/arielsartistry/source/_posts/pizza-map.md

 # Where to go from here
 * The future is multimodal, but this tutorial only went over routing by cars. osm2pgrouting also has a mapconfig for bicycles and pedestrians.
-* I also only used Dijkstra's algorithm, but pgRouting has suppport for many other routing algorithms.
+* I also only used Dijkstra's algorithm, but pgRouting has support for many other routing algorithms.
 * Consider a different analysis, or different focus area.
 Some areas have better OSM coverage than others.
 Instead of only looking for areas with great coverage, I think it can inspire OSM contributions if you focused on an area that was incomplete.